Pedro-Beirao/mindcuber-python/README.md

 # Mindcuber-Python
-A program written in python that solves a Rubik's cube with a ev3 Mindstorms, without needing a SD card.
+A program written in python(3.9) that solves a Rubik's cube with a ev3 Mindstorms, without needing a SD card.

 Very easy to setup.
 Just follow the steps.